 In 2019, after 23 years of fantastic leadership, Mr. Ed Kirwan retired as principal.
 Mr. Rob White is now principal.

-We currently have an administrative Principal, 8 mainstream teachers and 3 SEN team members based in Scoil Íde Naofa.
-Our ancillary staff includes secretary, caretaker, 2 special needs assistants and a cleaner.
+We currently have an administrative Principal, 8 mainstream teachers and 3 SEN team members and 2 Special Needs Assistants based in Scoil Íde Naofa.
+Our ancillary staff includes a secretary, caretaker and a cleaner.